 - 5.3.1.
 Familiarize employees with the provisions of the Governmental Dispute Resolution Act. - 5.3.2.
 Train employees in the application of ADR techniques to personnel issues. - 5.3.3.
 Update Department personnel policies to include the use of ADR. - 5.3.4.
-Address compensation issues at the agency level.

-Strategy 5.4: Maintain an average annual position vacancy rate of no more than 10%.
+Address compensation issues at the agency level. - Strategy 5.4: Maintain an average annual position vacancy rate of no more than 8% and fill vacancies within timeframes established in agency performance measures.